garrettrayj/den/README.md

 ## Connect

 * [Follow the RSS feed](https://den.io/feed.rss) to keep up with news and announcements.
+* [Join the Discord](https://discord.gg/NS9hMrYrnt) to chat and get see what's going on behind the scene.
-* [Start a discussion on GitHub](https://github.com/garrettrayj/den/discussions/new) to share an idea or ask a question.
+* [Start a Discussion](https://github.com/garrettrayj/den/discussions/new) to share an idea or ask a question.
-* [Create an issue on GitHub](https://github.com/garrettrayj/den/issues/new) to report a bug or request an enhancement.
+* [Create an Issue](https://github.com/garrettrayj/den/issues/new) to report a bug or request an enhancement.
 * [Email the developer](mailto:garrett@devsci.net) anytime for anything.

-## Development

-### Prerequisites
+### Extras

-1. Xcode with Command Line Tools
-2. [xcparse](https://github.com/ChargePoint/xcparse) to extract screenshots from test results. `brew install chargepoint/xcparse/xcparse`
+1. [xcparse](https://github.com/ChargePoint/xcparse) to extract screenshots from test results. `brew install chargepoint/xcparse/xcparse`
-3. [swiftlint](https://github.com/realm/SwiftLint) to check code formatting. `brew install swiftlint`
+2. [swiftlint](https://github.com/realm/SwiftLint) to check code formatting. `brew install swiftlint`

-### Getting Started

-1. Clone the project from GitHub
-2. Open in Xcode
-3. Update development team settings
-4. Select the "Den" scheme and device
-5. Run the scheme

 ---